ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 {: #faq-notification}
 {: faq}

 To view the complete notification history, click **Notifications** from the left navigation.
+For more information, see [Notifications](/docs/vmwaresolutions?topic=vmwaresolutions-notifications).

 ## What if I have issues with VMware Solutions?
 {: #faq-support}